 The Group was committed to make future minimum lease payments in respect of certain restaurants, staff quarters and warehouses under non-cancellable operating leases.
-The Group's operating lease commitments not yet commenced at the end of the period were nil as at 31 December 2017 (2016: approximately HK\$26.6 million).
+The Group's operating lease commitments not yet commenced at the end of the period were nil as at 31 December 2018 (2017: nil).

-MATERIAL ACQUISITIONS AND DISPOSALS OF SUBSIDIARIES, ASSOCIATES AND JOINT VENTURE COMPANIES
+MATERIAL ACQUISITIONS AND DISPOSALS OF SUBSIDIARIES AND ASSOCIATES

-The Group did not have any material acquisition nor disposal of subsidiaries, associates and joint ventures during the year ended 31 December 2017.
+The Group did not have any material acquisition nor disposal of subsidiaries and associates during the year ended 31 December 2018.